Food and Water Safety

-Illnesses caused by food borne bacteria can be among the greatest problems caused by a hurricane.
+Illnesses caused by food borne bacteria can be among the greatest problems caused by a hurricane or flood.
 Both loss of power and flooding pose a threat to your food supplies.
 In high water and flooding, food, water and utensils can be contaminated with bacteria, sewage and/or chemical spillage.
 In a power outage, frozen and refrigerated foods can be contaminated with bacteria that will grow once the temperature of the food gets above 40°F.

 All of this can seriously affect the health of you and your family.
 To reduce the risk of contamination we offer these tips: